MarcLignarius/React.ToDoList/README.md

 * `npm run start` to launch the app which will be hosted at  http://localhost:3000/
 * Note: The app will automatically reload if you change any of the source files.
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

+Alternatively, visit the deployed live version of the application here: https://floating-castle-57741.herokuapp.com/

 ## User Stories

 ### Adding a Task